sensorbee/docs/source/tutorial/machine_learning.rst

 This statement creates a source which inputs tuples from a file.
 ``training_tweets.json`` is the file prepared previously and contains training data.
-The source is created with the ``PAUSED`` flag, so it doesn't emit any tuple untile all other components in the topology are set up and the ``RESUME SOURCE`` statement is issued.
+The source is created with the ``PAUSED`` flag, so it doesn't emit any tuple until all other components in the topology are set up and the ``RESUME SOURCE`` statement is issued.

 ``en_tweets``, ``preprocessed_tweets``, and ``fv_tweets`` streams are same as